 An Example of Financial Incompatibility With Investing

 Next, imagine a moderate investor.
 This is a person who is more comfortable with volatility, who embraces a larger equities allocation, who wants reasonable exposure to small-cap funds and alternative asset classes, and who has growth-focused investment goals.
-They rarely buy individual stocks, but when they do, they base their decision on fundamental analysis and hold that stock for years.
+They rarely buy individual stocks, but when they do, they base their decision on fundamental analysis and hold those stocks for years.

-This moderate investor might have a tough time finding financial harmony with a risk-averse partner — but these contrasting worldviews don't need to be a deal-breaker.
-This might be the classic case of "opposites attract" in a healthy way.
+This moderate investor might have a tough time finding financial harmony with a risk-averse partner, but these contrasting worldviews don't need to be a deal breaker.
+This might be the classic case of "opposites attracting" in a healthy way.

 These two could create joint financial plans together.
 The moderate investor could encourage the conservative one to take reasonable risks.
-And the conservative investor could warn their partner if a particular idea or investment seems too risky.
+The conservative investor could warn their partner if a particular idea or investment seems too risky.

-Imagine that the risk-averse investor started dating a highly aggressive investor.
-Let's say that the aggressive investor wants a 100 percent equities exposure.
-They dismiss the standard advice about asset allocation; they believe they can earn more through all equities and don't mind the wild swings that their portfolio might encounter along the way.
+Imagine that the risk-averse investor were to start dating a highly aggressive investor.
+Suppose that the aggressive investor wants a 100% equities exposure.
+They dismiss the standard advice about asset allocation; they believe they can earn more through holding only equities and don't mind the wild swings that their portfolio might encounter along the way.

-It's okay if one person is a slight spender while the other leans towards frugality.
-It's okay if one person invests a little more aggressively, while the other is more restrained.
+It's OK if one person leans toward spending, while the other leans toward frugality.
+It's OK if one person invests a little more aggressively, while the other is more restrained.

 You don't need to be identical financial twins.
-As long as the two of you share the same bandwidth—as long as you're not too far apart on the risk spectrum and spend/save spectrum—there's a strong chance that you'll work out.
+As long as the two of you share the same bandwidth—as long as you're not too far apart on the risk spectrum and the spend/save spectrum—there's a strong chance that you'll work out.